TSA Rules for Breast Milk: What Every Traveling Parent Needs to Know

 Resources for Nursing Mothers Traveling With Breast Milk

 Many airports offer lactation rooms, which provide a private space for pumping and storing milk.
-Additionally, mobile apps like “Milk Stork” can help you find local breast milk storage services and shipping options.
+The Friendly Airports for Mothers (FAM) Act requires hub airports to provide these spaces in each terminal.
+Mobile apps like “Milk Stork” can also help you find local breast milk storage services or shipping options if you would rather not carry milk on the return flight.

 Frequently Asked Questions